pourmalek/covir2/setup/README.md

 SRIV https://scc-usc.github.io/ReCOVER-COVID-19/

-UCLA https://covid19.uclaml.org Click on word "World" in top left, then clivk of the country Iran in the map.
+UCLA https://covid19.uclaml.org Click on word "World" in top left, then click on the country in the map.

 *****************